All There Is To Know About The Best Testing And QA Methodologies

 Process of performance testing

-To perform performance testing, the QA team starts analyzing the test environment, defines realistic performance conditions and criteria.
-With these settings in mind, QA engineers and devs design plan test cases, prepare a suitable environment, and analyze the results.
+To conduct performance testing, the QA team starts by analyzing the test environment and defining realistic performance conditions and criteria.
+With these settings in mind, QA engineers and developers plan test cases, prepare a suitable environment, and analyze the results.

 Security testing is focused on detecting safety vulnerabilities, suspicious patterns, and checking software response to critical situations.
 The goal is to prevent data leaks, unauthorized access, malware penetration, etc.